Feeding Tips for Premature Babies: Ensuring Healthy Growth

 Should I plan to breast or bottle feed my preemie baby?

-Just because your baby is premature does not mean s/he must have formula.
-In fact, there are many advantages to mother's breast milk over formula.
-These advantages include:
+Just because your baby is premature does not mean they must have formula.
+In fact, there are many advantages to mother's breast milk over formula, such as:

 • Fewer infections